stellar/quickstart/README.md

 In test network mode, the node will join the network that developers use while developing software.
 Use the [Stellar Laboratory](https://laboratory.stellar.org/#account-creator?network=test) to create an account on the test network.

+#### `--futurenet`

+In futurenet network mode, the node will join a new development network that developers use while developing smart contracts on stellar.
+Use the [Stellar Laboratory](https://laboratory.stellar.org/#account-creator?network=test) to create an account on the futurenet network.

 #### `--standalone`

 In standalone network mode, you can optionally pass `--protocol-version {version}` parameter to run a specific protocol version (defaults to latest version).